RitabrataDas343/Citra-3d-X/README.md

 New man.
-Hu ha Macha
+Hu ha Macha No mein